The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Asymptotics and the selection of

-Selection of the tuning parameter $\lambda$ is important for estimator performance.
-Drawing inspiration from the linear IV literature, define the function
+Selection of $\lambda$ is important for estimator performance. $\lambda = 1$ gives an estimator without finite integer moments in finite samples, and $\lambda = 0$ gives the SRD estimator consistent only in sharp designs.
+Define the function

-for $\psi \in [0, n_h - 2(p+1)]$.\footnote{$\Lambda(\psi)$ is also a function of $n_h$ and $p$, but this is suppressed for notational convenience.} The function $\Lambda(\psi)$ shares a strong similarity with the Fuller correction in linear IV models \citep{fuller1977some, hahn2004estimation}.
-For the linear-IV Fuller estimator analogue, choices of $\psi = 1$ and $\psi = 4$ lead to approximately mean-unbiased and mean-squared error optimal estimators.
-While deriving $\lambda$-optimality results is beyond the scope of this paper, I provide strong evidence in simulations that the estimators for $\tau$ based on setting $\psi = 1$ and $\psi = 4$ perform very well; $\psi = 4$ gives the best performance across a wide variety of models in terms of median bias, median absolute deviation, and root mean squared error, as well as competitive performance of confidence intervals using the estimator.
-Although $\psi = 4$ provides the best performance, $\psi = 1$ still provides very large improvements in estimator performance relative to $\hat{\tau}_{1,p}$.
-It is likely that a range of values of $\psi$ will lead to vastly improved performance over $\psi = 0$ (which gives $\lambda = 1$ and therefore the standard estimator $\hat{\tau}_{1,p}$).
+for $\psi \in [0, n_{h,eff}]$.\footnote{$\Lambda(\psi)$ is also a function of $n_h$ and $p$, but this is suppressed for notational convenience.} $\Lambda(\psi)$ is akin to the Fuller correction in linear IV models \citep{fuller1977some, hahn2004estimation}.
+For the linear-IV Fuller analogue, popular choices are $\psi = 1$ and $\psi = 4$.
+I provide strong simulation evidence that the estimators based on setting either $\psi = 1$ and $\psi = 4$ in \eqref{eq lambda function} perform very well; $\psi = 4$ gives the best performance across a wide variety of models in terms of median bias, median absolute deviation, and root mean squared error.
+Although $\psi = 4$ provides the best performance, $\psi = 1$ still provides large improvements relative to $\hat{\tau}_{1,p}$.
+I leave the study of $\lambda$-optimality (in the sense of asymptotic MSE minimization or some other desired property) to future research, with clear evidence in simulations that the simple choices detailed above are sufficient for immediate, substantial improvements in estimator performance.

-Figure \ref{figure sampling distributions} shows the sampling distributions for local linear estimators with $\lambda = \Lambda(4)$, $\lambda = \Lambda(1)$, and $\lambda = 1$.
-The normal and Cauchy probability density functions are shown for comparison.
-The standard estimator $\hat{\tau}_{1,1}$ shows a severe moment problem, particularly for $n = 300$, with the tails being heavier than the Cauchy distribution, a textbook example of a distribution that has no finite moments due to heavy tails.
-The problem persists for $n = 600$, and while being less severe, the estimator still has heavy tails relative to the density of $\hat{\tau}_{\Lambda(4),1}$ and the reference normal density.
-Whilst there is some bias present, even for $n = 300$, the new estimator $\hat{\tau}_{\Lambda(4),1}$ closely approximates the tail behaviour of the normal density, and given Theorem \ref{thm lambda moments}, will have finite moments of all orders.
-While $\hat{\tau}_{\Lambda(1),1}$ provides better tail behaviour than $\hat{\tau}_{1,1}$ (with finite moments of all orders), the superior choice is $\hat{\tau}_{\Lambda(4),1}$; $\lambda = \Lambda(4)$ gives by far the best aggregate performance over the wide array of simulations conducted in Section \ref{sec monte_carlo} and Appendix \ref{sec extra}.